Quiza12/pathtopeace/interviews.md

 # April's Interview
 ## Interview #3
 In this interview, April details her chaotic year of 2019, filled with financial, university and relationship problems.
-She sought clarity through her family, friends, and simply facing the problems head-on with a strong attitude.
+She sought clarity through her family, friends, and embracing the challenges head-on with a strong attitude.